3 min Read

 For the first two years of my daughter Sophie’s school career, she was so chatty at the end of the day.
 I barely even had to ask, “How was your day?” and she’d be off, recounting everything from the morning announcements to what books her kindergarten teacher read at circle time to who she played with at recess.
-She held nothing back (and when my husband came home, she’d start all over again).
+She held nothing back.
 I found I looked forward to the daily report.

-This means finding alternatives to “How was your day?”
+This means finding alternatives to, “How was your day?”
 I eventually landed on, “Tell me the best and worst parts of your day.
 Start with the best.”
 Asking for the best first meant that we focused on the positives, and sometimes she’d get so wrapped up in a story she’d forget to move on to the negative parts of her day.
-There was the odd time, on a few particularly bad afternoons, that we handled the worst first, and that’s okay, too.
+There were times, on a few particularly bad afternoons, that we handled the worst first, and that’s okay, too.

 Ask about French class or the day’s science lesson.
-Find out what sport she played in gym class, or what he has for homework.
-(If you make a point to know what’s happening in the school or classroom by reading the newsletters that come home or the emails from the teacher, you’ll be able to come up with detailed questions in a snap.)
+Find out what fun events are upcoming, or what he has for homework.
+(If you make a point to know what’s happening in the school or classroom — in-class or virtual — by reading the newsletters that come home or the emails from the teacher, you’ll be able to come up with detailed questions in a snap.)

 There were a few times that I couldn’t get Soph to open up, no matter what I tried.
 Eventually I realized that this was alright.
 Instead of getting frustrated, I’d just say, “Okay.
 If you want to talk later, I’ll be here.”
 Often, she’d open up at bedtime instead.

 I found that if I told Sophie about how my day was going, she was more willing to tell me about hers, too.
 Modeling the behaviour you want to foster in your child is always a good idea.